Transforming Neighborhoods

 Green Tours

-Annually, WREC and our partners host a green practices tour highlighting projects your neighbors have completed to improve water quality and pollinator habitat within Greater Lafayette.
+WREC collaborates with our partners host a tour of green practices, highlighting projects your neighbors have completed to improve water quality and pollinator habitat within Greater Lafayette.
 Join us for a Green Tour to learn how you can transform your backyard or neighborhood into a river-friendly place.